EXERSCI 721 : Clinical Exercise Physiology 2

-- Distinguish how physiological responses to exercise are influenced by the pathology of chronic conditions including but not limited to orthopaedic, musculoskeletal, neuromuscular, neoplastic, immunologic and mental health conditions.
+- Distinguish how physiological responses to exercise rehabilitation are influenced by the pathology and medical management of chronic conditions including but not limited to orthopaedic, musculoskeletal, neuromuscular, neoplastic, immunologic and mental health conditions.
 (Capability 1 and 2)

 - Differentiate between assessment tools for the measurement of exercise capacity in people with chronic orthopaedic, musculoskeletal, neuromuscular, neoplastic, immunologic and mental health conditions.
 (Capability 1, 2 and 3)

-- Evaluate health-related outcomes for safe and effective exercise management of people with chronic conditions.
+- Evaluate appropriate health-related outcomes for treatment planning and exercise management of people with chronic conditions.
 (Capability 2, 3 and 6)

-- Design evidence-based exercise prescription to improve the health and functional capacity of people with orthopaedic, musculoskeletal, neuromuscular, neoplastic, immunologic and mental health-related conditions.
+- Design evidence-based, assessment informed, client-centred exercise prescription to improve the health and functional capacity of people affected by one or more conditions including orthopaedic, musculoskeletal, neuromuscular, neoplastic, immunologic and mental health-related conditions.
 (Capability 2, 3 and 6)

 - Integrate evidence-based contemporary behaviour change strategies into exercise prescription for long-term chronic disease management.
 (Capability 1, 3 and 6)

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

 For this course, you can expect 2 hours of seminars, 2 hours of online work, reading and thinking about the content and 6 hours of work on assignments and/or case study preparation per week.